telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ##### data `Object`

 Optional object that will be
-sent to the save handler in the form of key/value pairs.
+sent to the remove handler in the form of key/value pairs.

 ### select